 2. Grab their attention

 Next, tailor your message to your executive sponsor or budget-holder’s role.
-How you sell them on the idea of social care will vary.
+How you sell them on the idea of social customer care will vary.
 For example, the heads of success, sales, marketing, and finance all care about revenue, but in different ways, and with different terminology:

 Chief Customer Officer / Head of Success: Likely, their priorities are in-line with yours: they want to decrease churn and increase renewals and revenue.
 Talk about how social customer care makes agents more effective and boosts positive outcomes, and how customer service is shifting towards social and away from legacy channels like voice and email: